 It measures your semester GPA, cumulative GPA, and progress toward your degree.
 If you don’t meet all the requirements, you aren’t making SAP.
-You then become ineligible to receive federal aid programs like Pell Grant, SEOG Grant, Direct Loans, Parent PLUS Loans, Perkins Loans and Work-Study.
+You then become ineligible to receive federal aid programs like Pell Grant, SEOG Grant, Direct Loans, Parent PLUS Loans, and Work-Study.
 If you lose eligibility for Federal Work-Study, you can still work under the RIT Campus Employment Program.

 If you have no interest in federal financial aid programs, then these requirements don’t apply to you.